Martin’s 27 points helps No. 10 Nevada beat Fresno State

 BIG PICTURE

-Nevada: The Wolfpack struggled beyond the arc in the first half, and then turned things around by repeatedly driving the lane in the second half.
+Nevada: The Wolf Pack struggled beyond the arc in the first half, and then turned things around by repeatedly driving the lane in the second half.
 They also got a big lift defensively, which keyed the offense to easy buckets.
 Caroline’s work on the boards and defensively were huge, but Martin made shot-after-shot when Nevada needed it.

 Fresno State: The Bulldogs have nothing to feel bad about.
 They played Nevada tight and were within six points with 2 ½ minutes left.
 They didn’t close and saw their three-game conference winning streak end, but this is a team that should make some noise in the MWC the rest of the way.